sakaki-/gentoo-on-rpi-64bit/README.md

 * If you would like to run **benchmarks** on your RPi3 system, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Effective-Benchmarking-on-your-64-Bit-RPi3-System).
 * You can easily remove unwanted applications, and even the Xfce4 graphical desktop itself, from your 64-bit Gentoo system if desired.
 To do so, please refer to my notes [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Create-a-Slimmed-Down-Version-of-the-Image).
 * If you are interested in a Docker variant of the image, please see necrose99's notes [here](https://github.com/necrose99/gentoo-on-rpi3-64bit/tree/master/Dockerstuff).
+* As of version 1.3.0 of the image, the weekly-gated rsync mirror URI has changed, to `rsync://isshoni.org/gentoo-portage-pi64-gem`.
+This mirror has no `porthash`  `repo.hash{,.asc}` files present in it, so may be checked by Portage's official `gemato` verification tool (and this will be done automatically for you during `genup` runs).
+The `porthash` tool itself (which previous versions of the image used for tree verification) has now been retired.
+   > The old `rsync://isshoni.org/gentoo-portage-pi64` (non `-gem`) mirror will continue to be updated also for now, but will likely be withdrawn at some point in the future.

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))